The Hope Downs mine is situated 100km north-west of Newman in the Pilbara region of Australia.

 The plant can produce 47% lump ore and 53% fines.
 It was constructed in two phases.
 The first was designed to produce 15mtpa.
 The second phase enhanced the capacity to 25mtpa.
 The processing capacity was further increased to 31.4mtpa in 2009.

 The ore is cut into small pieces to create high-rated haematite and magnetite.
-The gravity separation system segregates the magnetite from haematite, which is further processed to produce high quality iron ore pallets.
+The gravity separation system segregates the magnetite from haematite, which is further processed to produce high-quality iron ore pallets.

 The final product is stockpiled and transported, by rail, to the Dampier port for export.

 Kellogg Brown & Root (KBR) was awarded a $1.3bn engineering, procurement and construction management (EPCM) contract by Rio Tinto in September 2010 to develop the Hope Downs 4.
-Cimeco was engaged for the construction of mine buildings and support facilities.
+Cimeco was engaged in the construction of mine buildings and support facilities.

 Rio Tinto awarded two contracts worth $184m in August 2011 to develop the Hope Downs 4.
-A JV between Leighton Contractors and Ngarda Civil and Mining received the first $104m contract to carry out earth works at the mine.
+A JV between Leighton Contractors and Ngarda Civil and Mining received the first $104m contract to carry out earthworks at the mine.
 The second contract worth $80m was awarded to a JV between Pilbara Logistics and Cimeco for building mine support facilities.